Rivukis/Spry/README.md

 // using the Arguement enum (will only return `true` if the second argument is "only this string matters") fakeStringService.stub(.hereAreTwoStrings).with(Argument.anything, "only this string matters").andReturn(true)

+// using custom validation
+let customArgumentValidation = Argument.pass({ actualArgument -> Bool in
+    let passesCustomValidation = // ...
+    return passesCustomValidation
+})
+fakeStringService.stub(.hereAreTwoStrings).with(Argument.anything, customArgumentValidation).andReturn("stubbed value")

+// using argument captor
+let captor = Argument.captor()
+fakeStringService.stub(.hereAreTwoStrings).with(Argument.nonNil, captor).andReturn("stubbed value")
+captor.getValue(as: String.self) // gets the second argument the first time this function was called where the first argument was also non-nil. captor.getValue(at: 1, as: String.self) // // gets the second argument the second time this function was called where the first argument was also non-nil.

 // using `andDo()` - Also has the ability to specify the arguments! fakeStringService.stub(.iHaveACompletionClosure).with("correct string", Argument.anything).andDo({ arguments in